pinkfloyed/pinkfloyed/README.md

 <h1 align="center">Hi there 👋, This is PINKI AKTER</h1>
 <h3 align="center">I’m a Computer Science & Engineering graduate with a keen interest in exploring various technologies and frameworks.
 I’m passionate about using and creating tools and media that aim to uplift society and make a positive impact.
-I aspire to leverage technology to empower people and drive meaningful change.
-If you share a vision of harnessing tech to benefit communities and foster innovation, let’s connect and collaborate!
-Feel free to check out my projects and reach out if you’re interested in discussing ideas or working together on impactful tech initiatives!</h3>
+If you share a vision of harnessing tech to benefit communities and foster innovation, let’s connect and collaborate! </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pinkfloyed&label=Profile%20views&color=0e75b6&style=flat" alt="pinkfloyed" /> </p>